-- Hand-sized samples of basalt and granite

-- Selection of containers or displacement cans
+Hand-sized samples of basalt and granite Selection of containers Measuring cylinder Balance - accurate to 0.1 g Tap water

-- Measuring cylinder

-- Balance accurate to 0.1 g

-- Tap water

 Planning and conducting

 - To calculate the density of a rock, you need to measure its mass and volume.
 To determine the volume of an irregular object, you can measure, as Archimedes did, the volume of water that it displaces.
 Apply Archimedes' idea to your rock samples to measure volume. - Use a balance to measure mass.
 Mass divided by volume equals density.
 Be sure to include your units. - Write a step-by-step description of your method.
 Remember to identify and assess any risks involved.